The Climate Change Act put in place a policy framework to promote adaptation action in the UK consisting of:

 - New and emerging pests and diseases, and non-native species, affecting people, plants and animals.

 - The National Adaptation Programme is the Government’s strategy to address the main risks and opportunities identified in the risk assessment for England, and is also produced every five years.
-The first National Adaptation Programme was published in July 2013.
-The programme focuses on the following key areas: raising awareness of the need for climate change adaptation, increasing resilience to current climate extremes, taking timely action for long-lead time measures, and addressing major evidence gaps.
-The ASC reported to Parliament on the progress made in the implementation of this programme in 2015 and 2017.
-The devolved administrations also have their own adaptation programmes.
-The ASC has evaluated progress in Wales and Scotland.
+The first National Adaptation Programme was published in July 2013 and the second in 2018.
+The latest programme sets out what government and others will be doing over the next 5 years to be ready for the challenges of climate change.
+It includes the following key areas: raising awareness of the need for climate change adaptation, improving the evidence base and taking timely action to increase resilience to the main groups of risks highlighted in the latest CCRA.
+The CCC reported to Parliament on the progress made in the implementation of the first programme in 2015 and 2017, and reported on the implementation of the second programme in 2019.